Arthvr96/Arthvr96/README.md

 * [Skillset](#skillset)

 ## About me
 I’m 26 years old student of computer science.
-Only thesis away from getting my diploma.<br><br>
+Only thesis away from getting my diploma.<br>

 The dream (becoming front-end dev) was born at the beginning of 2019, thanks to one and only [hello roman](https://www.youtube.com/c/helloroman).